 | Mathematics | Linear algebra & probability |

-In simple terms, quantum engineering turns quantum science into usable technology.
+In simple terms, it turns quantum science into usable technology.

 Core Principles Behind Quantum Engineering